Marceillo/eco-shave/README.md

 ## Site User Goal

-This website sells wants to sell shaving products that will transform your shave and last for a long time.
+This website wants to sell shaving products that will transform your shave and last for a long time.
-Also would like to educate clients of the benefits of shaving with de razors and single-edge razors in a minimilistic way.
+Also, I would like to educate clients on the benefits of shaving with de razors and single-edge razors in a minimalistic way.

 ## Site Owners Goal